 How do pelvic adhesions cause infertility?

-How do I know if I have pelvic adhesions?
+How do I know if I have adhesions?

 If you have any questions, please contact our San Antonio fertility center.